genicsblog/genicsblog.com/_posts/gouravkhunger/2023-06-24-9-hand-picked-free-heroku-alternative-hosting-platforms.md

 The free tier shutdown news left many developers in search for alternative hosting platforms that could provide a similar API and website hosting services free of cost.
 As a result, I have compiled a list of the top 9 free Heroku alternatives to use in 2023.

+If you are interested in watching a video format of this article, check this out:

+{% include youtube.html id="XOcrXqvTyOI" %}

 While there are many hosting platforms available in the market, these carefully selected services provide the best options for developers to host their Frontend/Backend applications, APIs, Servers, etc.

 These alternatives offer features similar to Heroku, such as support for multiple programming languages, easy deployment, and scalability.
 So whether you are a seasoned developer or just getting started, keep reading to discover the top free Heroku alternative hosting platforms: